Gordon Au – trumpeter, composer, educator, bandleader, writer

 , a traditional jazz band hailed as “a pillar of New York’s hot jazz scene” by The New York Times

 , “one of the pioneering bands of New York hot jazz and swing dance revival” by JAZZed

 , and “the past, present, future rolling on!" by music writer Michael Steinman.
 The Stompers perform around the nation, at such venues as the famed Cafe Carlyle and Jazz at Lincoln Center.
-Gordon is also in high demand as a soloist with some of the most popular swing dance bands and orchestras around the country, including Jonathan Stout and His Orchestra, the Mint Julep Jazz Band, Michael Gamble’s Rhythm Serenaders, the Glenn Crytzer Orchestra, and others; he performs at the largest swing dance events in the nation, including Lindy Focus, the Washington DC Lindy Exchange, the International Lindy Hop Championships, and others.
-In New York City, Gordon can also be seen with the Grammy-winning Vince Giordano & the Nighthawks, Dandy Wellington & His Band, Baby Soda Jazz Band, Tamar Korn & a Kornucopia, and others.
+Gordon is also in high demand as a soloist with some of the most popular swing dance bands and orchestras around the country, including Jonathan Stout and His Orchestra, the Mint Julep Jazz Band, Michael Gamble’s Rhythm Serenaders, the Glenn Crytzer Orchestra, and others; he performs at the largest swing dance events in the nation, including Lindy Focus, the Washington DC Lindy Exchange, the International Lindy Hop Championships, and others, as well as overseas.
+In New York City, Gordon can also be seen with the Grammy-winning Vince Giordano & the Nighthawks, Dandy Wellington & His Band, Glenn Crytzer, Tamar Korn & a Kornucopia, and others.
 Gordon also co-leads the Au Brothers Jazz Band

 , appearing at festivals and dances throughout the west coast.